| Read | Title | Published | Details |

 What Is The Next Book in The St. Clare's Series?

 There doesn't seem to be an upcoming book in The St. Clare's Series.
-The newest book is Fifth Formers Of St Clare's and was released on January, 1st 1945.
+The newest book is The Sixth Form at St. Clare\\\'s and was released on March, 3rd 1946.